neverblued/js-clos/README.md

 JS-CLOS
 =======

-A CLOS-like framework sketch on JavaScript.
+A CLOS-like object system in JavaScript.

++ Multiple inheritance
++ Multimethod
++ Type checking on construction

 Usage